 - Observation Areas -

 The best spots to watch the action on the runway are the following:

 Terminal 4 - The AMT, Costa Coffee and many of the gate seating areas.
 At Gates 15 and 16, there is a 270-degree panoramic view of the Southern Runway and is equipped with binoculars and touch screens to track flights.

 Terminal 5 - Almost everywhere.
 The Gordon Ramsay Plane Food and wagamama offer particularly good vantage points.

-Heathrow's 4 terminals are connected by trains and buses.
+Heathrow's terminals are connected by trains and buses.
 To move between Terminals 1 and 3, you can walk.

-The information in this Airport Guide is based on information collected and/or received from the airport's and their web sites.
+The information in this Airport Guide is based on information collected and/or received from the airports and their web sites.
 The information above is subject to change without notice.
-Use it for informational purposes only to help you du ring your stay.
-To report errors, or to add/change any items quoted in the guide, please email us at email@example.com.
+Use it for informational purposes only to help you during your stay.
+To report errors, or to add/change any items mentioned in the guide, please email us at email@example.com.